Iandlama/Web-Traffic-Globe-Visualisation/README.md

     ```bash
     docker compose up --build
     ```
 4. Wait for the build to finish.
-You will see logs:
-    ```
-    flask-server-1  | 🚀 Flask server starting on http://localhost:5000
-    data-sender-1   | 🚀 Starting data sender...
-    data-sender-1   | 📦 Loaded 2940 packages
-    ```
 5. Open your browser and go to: **`http://localhost:5000`**

 ### 🛑 Stopping the Service